We Sustain Our Organization by Effectively Managing Our Financial Position.

 - Create financial health metrics – each organization’s metrics will look different; examples of indicators to track include revenue reliability (sources of unrestricted recurring dollars), revenue targets, cash flow, surplus and reserves, cash liquidity, liabilities, net assets.

-- Communicate financial health holistically, sharing the context of the community we serve and their goals, the deep impact of chronic underfunding and historic disinvestment on financial health, especially for organizations serving and led by Black, Indigenous, and People of Color (BIPOC)+, and the true costs of designing responsive, community-driven solutions.
+- Communicate financial health holistically, sharing the unique context of the work and the community served, the deep impact of chronic underfunding and historic disinvestment on financial health, especially for organizations serving and led by Black, Indigenous, and People of Color (BIPOC)+, and the true costs of designing responsive, community-driven solutions.

 — Local funder representative

 Dispel the myth that nonprofits cannot earn a profit.
 The term nonprofit reflects an organization’s purpose to benefit the public, not private interests.

 Nonprofits can and must earn profits to invest in supporting, improving, and advancing their work.

 - Seek to understand the differences in how nonprofit businesses raise and spend money to fulfill their mission and strategic goals.

 - Fund nonprofits so that they have the capacity to engage in sound financial management.

 - Promote ongoing conversations about financial strengths and challenges, and help nonprofits identify gaps and find resources to strengthen their financial health, with the goal of helping nonprofits increase their impact.